Cherchies Blog

 • Stock is made from bones.
 When collagen-rich bones simmer, they release gelatin, giving stock more body (it often thickens or gels when chilled).

-So if you simmer roasted chicken bones with aromatics for a couple of hours and strain them, you’ve made stock—even if you freeze it before you notice whether it solidified.
+So if you simmer roasted chicken bones with aromatics for a couple of hours and strain them, you’ve made stock—even if you freeze it before you notice whether it solidifies.

 What TO save for stock